emanuelemassaro/Mobility-US/README.md

 ![GitHub Logo](Figures/NYdiffMap111.png)

-We also report the trend of the variation of time spent at home location from January 1st.
+We also report the trend of the variation of time spent at home location from January 1st to May 6th.
 We can observe a point of transition on March 15th.
 In the next figures the median values.

 ![GitHub Logo](Figures/timeHomeNY.png)

-In as similar fashion we analized the expidenditure patterns in the City.
+In as similar fashion we analized the expidenditure patterns in the City from January 1st to April 4th.
+The expenditure data from Safegraph

 ![GitHub Logo](Figures/expenditureNY.png)